-Essentially, health insurance helps small business owners in the following ways:
+Health insurance helps small business owners in these ways:

 1. Health insurance protects your finances

-- Discounted rate: Small group insurance plans provide you with discounted rates for medical care.
-Insurance companies negotiate rates with health care providers.
+- Discounted rates: Small group insurance plans give you discounted rates for medical care.
+This is because insurance companies negotiate rates with health care providers.
 Without coverage, the fee charged for a regular office visit and other medical services can be much higher.

 - Protection against the unexpected: Health insurance can protect you from unexpected medical costs.
-Even if your health plan requires you to pay certain costs out of pocket, being covered can protect you from bankruptcy in case of injury or hospitalization.
+Even if you need to pay certain costs out of pocket, coverage can protect you from bankruptcy in case of an injury or hospitalization.